 - Revise your values and priorities and your re-definition of success (second article in this series): is the lifestyle you are leading aligned with them?

 - Assess how you are using your money: what are your 2-3 biggest income eaters?
-Is owing a house (or a car or a boat) so important to you?
+Is owning a house (or a car or a boat) so important to you?
 Can you downsize, rent or move to a less expensive community?

 - What big areas of your life can you re-assess and design so they become more sustainable for when income is not steady?
-Examples may include: grow a percentage of your veggies, fruits and herbs; rent the tools or work space instead of owing it all; share your space with like-minded people for a small rent; buy in bulk with a friend or network and share the expenses; cook in bulk, seasonal and from scratch; preserve foods when in season and cheap; reuse, up-cycle and repair instead of buying new; re-think what you truly “need”.
+Examples may include: grow a percentage of your veggies, fruits and herbs; rent the tools or workspace instead of owing it all; share your space with like-minded people for a small rent; buy in bulk with a friend or network and share the expenses; cook in bulk, seasonal and from scratch; preserve foods when in season and cheap; reuse, up-cycle and repair instead of buying new; re-think what you truly “need”.

 - Trade and barter for goods and services instead of paying for them so your expenses are reduced and you create a much steadier and safe net: community support net!